ARoese/chatterbox-generation-server/README.md

 ## Other notes

 - This server is written specifically to serve my fork of [AbsolutePhoenix's DBVO pack builder](https://github.com/AbsolutePhoenix/DBVO_Pack_Builder) which uses it to generate dialogue.
 You can download that from [here](https://github.com/ARoese/DBVO_Pack_Builder)

+- You should avoid using genericly-named files as references for `chatterboxGenServer.py`.
+The references are saved and cached server-side using the leaf file name only in `ref_files`.
+For example, `character1/sample.wav` and `character2/sample.wav` are considered to be the same file.
+Subsequent generations offering `character2/sample.wav`, will use `character1/sample.wav` if it was sent first.
+This can be resolved client-side by offering a file named with its hash, but that is not currently implemented.